Deputy Chief of Mission

 Christopher Sandrolini, Deputy Chief of Mission

-Mr. Christopher Sandrolini assumed the role of Deputy Chief of Mission at the U.S. Embassy to Barbados and the Eastern Caribbean on June 19, 2011.
+Mr. Christopher Sandrolini assumed the role of Deputy Chief of Mission at the U.S. Embassy to Barbados, the Eastern Caribbean, and the OECS on June 19, 2011.
 He is a career member of the U.S. Foreign Service, and has over 25 years experience with the U.S. Department of State.

 Mr. Sandrolini most recently served as a Senior Advisor in the State Department's Bureau of International Narcotics and Law Enforcement Affairs (INL).
 From 2008-2010, Mr. Sandrolini served as the INL Director at the U.S. Consulate General in Jerusalem, managing a large new program to strengthen the Rule of Law in the West Bank and build Palestinian law enforcement capacity.
 From 2005-2008 he was Deputy Chief of Mission at the U.S. Embassy to the Holy See in Rome, serving for extended periods as Chargé d'Affaires.
 From 1999-2002, he was Principal Officer at the U.S. Consulate General in Calcutta.
 He has also served overseas in Bratislava, New Delhi, and Santo Domingo.